 - Students must be approved for the Teacher Education Program before they are permitted to register for 300400 level courses in the education department.
-Transfer students should see Jennifer Olufsen.
+Transfer students should see Education Department Chair.

 - Completed Teacher Education Program applications are due October 1 or March 1 for admission.

 - The Education Department and all teaching area departments review teacher education candidates.

 - Students may not transfer methods courses at the 300 level or above from another institution.

 To be licensed to teach, a student must successfully complete the education program at Luther College.
 There are three levels of approval within the Teacher Education Program: admission to teacher education, approval for the professional semester, and approval for licensure.

 A. Admission to the Teacher Education Program (required before taking any courses at or above the 300-level)